jtheriault/code-copter/examples/analyzer-plugin/README.md

 ### code-copter-analyzer-hell-no-world
-This node module implements an analyzer plugin which produces an error if it encounters the phrase "Hello world."
+This node module implements an analyzer plugin which produces an error if it encounters the phrase "Hello world" or a configured regular expression.

 It depends on code-copter for the Analysis and Analyzer types, although these are not required, to ease implementation.